paypal/paypal-checkout-components/docs/implement-checkout.md

 	- `state`: Shipping address state or province
 	- `postal_code`: Shipping address ZIP code or postal code
 	- `country`: Shipping address country

-#### `commit`

-`window.xprops.commit` is a boolean which should be used to decide whether to display a 'pay now' button or a 'continue' button on the review page.

-#### `accessToken`

-`window.xprops.accessToken().then(accessToken => ...)` should be called if it is present.
-The resulting access token should be used as the buyer's access token for any authentication.

----

 - `paymentID` - [optional] the payment ID for the transaction, if the transaction was created using the payments api
 - `billingToken` - [optional] the BA- token for the transaction, if a billing-agreement flow
 - `selected_shipping_method`: [optional] the shipping option selected by the buyer